This page details the characters from the DLC released so far. Head back through here for other character pages. Unmarked spoilers ahead.

 - Nice Guy: He is one of the most unambiguously friendly characters to appear in the series, rivaling Benhart and Solaire.
 Until he gets his memories back.
 While he is still helpful, he goes back to his usual Jerkass personality.

 - Really 700 Years Old: His comments imply that he's been around since the first Age of Fire.
+His true identity confirms that he definitely has.

 - "The Reason You Suck" Speech: After unmasking himself, he remarks that every age he's lived through has been tainted by the greed of man before discarding his armor for the Ashen One to pick up.